Why is order flow so persistent?: Acknowledgments

 \section{Acknowledgments}

-We thank Jean-Philippe Bouchaud and Terry Odean for useful comments, and National Science Foundation grant 0624351 for support.
+We thank Jean-Philippe Bouchaud, Andrew Lo and Terry Odean for useful comments, and National Science Foundation grant 0624351 for support.
 Any opinions, findings, and conclusions or recommendations expressed are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+FL acknowledges financial support from the grant SNS11LILLB ``Price formation, agent's heterogeneity, and market efficiency''.